-To participate in our clinical trials please contact our research coordinator Martha Bucaram at 310-248-7471 or email@example.com.
+If you are interested in participating in our clinical trials, please contact our research coordinator Rosa Olivas at 424-278-1118

 Our center is a large referral center for patients who are suspected for having keratoconus with either suspicious topography or clinical signs.
 We see approximately 20 such consults each week.
 We have developed computerized software with indices, which are critical in helping us make a decision as to whether it is safe to recommend patients proceed with laser refractive surgery.
 Development of this software has been dependant on developing a large database of normal patients and patients with suspected ‘early’ disease’ and following such patients longitudinally over time.
 Data from all patients who visit us for referral are entered into databases for ongoing evaluation and refinement of these indices.

 For those who are interested in participating, please call 424-278-1118 and speak to Rosa Olivas or reach her by email at email@example.com.